kali/kali.github.io/_posts/2016-01-25-The-Rust-is-in-there.md

 * ask the application developper or data scientist to provide hints
 * start with an optimistic memory strategy, and start spilling to disk when the dataset in memory gets too big
-* start with an optimistc memory strategy, restart with a disk strategy when the dataset in memory gets too big
+* start with an optimistic memory strategy, restart with a disk strategy when the dataset in memory gets too big

 Anyway, all this is a long way down the road from here.